 Eligibility and Application

 The application process for a bridging loan will largely be different from other home loans.
-Depending on your chosen lender and product the criteria may vary.
+Depending on your chosen financial institution and product the criteria may vary.

 - Singapore citizens, permanent residents, and foreigners may be able to apply.